TheIndianProgrammer/Showcase_for_DPS/README.md

 *Currently Out-of-Date due to updates in API, the code needs to be revised for this project to work and connect with Discord*

 #### Learnt on Tech with Tim

+## Info
+*Since EXE files are not allowed in Github, i wasnt able to add them, few programs may need to be running after opening them*

+# Thank you